podium-lib/context/README.md

     // Run context parsers on the request const incom = await context.process(incoming);

-    // Serialize the context into a object that can be passed on
+    // Serialize the context into an object that can be
-    // to be passed on as http headers on a http request const headers = Context.serialize({}, incom.context);
+    // passed on as HTTP headers on each HTTP request const headers = Context.serialize({}, incom.context);

     [ ... snip ...]